centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/downtimes.md

 Recurrent Downtime periods are Downtime periods that recur repetitively.

-e.g.: A back-up of the virtual machines is performed every day from 8 PM to midnight.
+Example: A back-up of the virtual machines is performed every day from 8 PM to midnight.
 This type of back-up has a tendency to saturate the CPU use of all the virtual machines.
 It is necessary to program recurrent Downtime periods on the services concerned to avoid receiving